 To calculate the total capacity of the path in bits per second, we divide the packet size (in bits) by the dispersion (in seconds).
 The dispersion value used to determine total capacity is the minimum dispersion observed over a series of packet trains.
 Available capacity is calculated using the average dispersion of a series of packet trains taking lost packets into consideration in the calculation.
 Utilized capacity is the total capacity minus the available capacity.

 These calculations are for dual-ended paths.
 For single-ended paths the one-way dispersion is half the difference of the round-trip times of each ping/response pair.

 The measurement process is iterative:

-- Each iteration consists of multiple packet trains with a specific packet size and number of packets per train.
+- Each iteration consists of multiple packet trains, each with a specific packet size and number of packets (up to 50) per train.

-- Performance Manager considers the best option for total capacity measurement to be a train with the largest packet size possible but still experiences zero loss.
+- APM considers the best option for total capacity measurement to be a packet train with the largest packet size that experiences no packet loss.

-Anything that affects the round-trip time of test packets including low-bandwidth links, congested links, and operating system effects, are already considered in the capacity measurement.
-But these are the same effects your applications are experiencing.
+Anything that affects the round-trip time of test packets including low-bandwidth links, congested links, and operating system effects, are accounted for in the capacity measurement.
+These are the same effects your application data experiences.

 The Mean Opinion Score (MOS) is an estimate of the rating a typical user would give to the sound quality of a call.
 It is expressed on a scale of 1 to 5, where 5 is perfect.
 It is a function of loss, latency, and jitter.
 It also varies with voice codec and call load.
 If audio codec G.722.1 is selected for a session, an MOS score will not appear.